ReWalk Robotics Ltd. (RWLK)'s Financial Results Comparing With Nemaura Medical Inc. (NASDAQ:NMRD) | New Business Observer

 |0.00

 Institutional investors owned 15.7% of ReWalk Robotics Ltd. shares and 0.1% of Nemaura Medical Inc. shares.
-ReWalk Robotics Ltd.’s share owned by insiders are 0.1%.
-Insiders Comparatively, owned 70.32% of Nemaura Medical Inc. shares.
+About 0.1% of ReWalk Robotics Ltd.’s share are owned by insiders.
+Insiders Competitively, owned 70.32% of Nemaura Medical Inc. shares.

 Performance